anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

         from A to B with probability 0.6 and constrains ['phenomenon_1.B' 'phenomenon_2.B']
     ============================================

 The propagation model is stored as a dictionary of ``networkx`` graphs.
-Hence, we can draw it, but as the model grows bigger, the readability of visualisation is
+Hence, we can draw it, but as the model grows larger, the readability of the visualisation
-less:
+decreases:

 .. code-block:: python